-Lastly, the purpose of this module is to provide the student with a basic, yet applicable knowledge of fundamental concepts of finance, and where each of these concepts fit into the financial management function.
+Lastly, the purpose of this module is to provide the student with a basic, yet applicable knowledge of fundamental concepts of finance.
+In addition, where each of these concepts fit into the financial management function.

-- develop and modify electronic spreadsheets in Microsoft Excel; - describe the sources of short-term finance: - describe the options of short-term cash investment that are available to an entity; - discuss the theory of time value of money; - apply the theory of time value of money to solving practical business problems; - discuss the theory of valuation techniques used to value equity instruments; and - · discuss basic cost of capital techniques.
+- develop and modify electronic spreadsheets in Microsoft Excel; - · describe the sources of short-term finance; - · describe the options of short-term cash investment that are available to an entity; - discuss the theory of time value of money; - apply the theory of time value of money to solving practical business problems; - · discuss the theory of valuation techniques used to value equity instruments; and - discuss basic cost of capital techniques.

-Minimum Full Period Mark for Examination Admission - 40% Full Period Mark Weight - 50% Examination Mark Weight - 50%
+Continuous Assessment Minimum Full Period Mark for Examination Admission - 0% Full Period Mark Weight - 100% Examination Mark Weight - 0% Supplementary assessments will not be granted for this module